mattes/gce-graceful-shutdown/README.md

 is no longer part of the monitored Instance Group, `on-shutdown` is run.
 Afterwards the Instance is deleted via an API call.

+It does not currently trigger if:

+* Instance is deleted
+* Instance is restarted

 ## Motivation

 Google Shutdown Scripts are unreliable and only run for 60-90s max.